ErnestoArayaV/Graph-Matching-Convex-Relaxations/README.md

 # Graph Matching via Convex Relaxations to the simplex
-Repository of Matlab code for the paper Graph Matching via Convex Relaxations to the Simplex by Ernesto Araya and Hemant Tyagi
+Repository of Matlab code for the paper **Graph Matching via Convex Relaxations to the Simplex** by Ernesto Araya and Hemant Tyagi.

 Contains the following folders: